HYROX UK race maps 2026 indoor arena venue layout with running course Roxzone and workout stations

 When are the HYROX UK race maps 2026 released?

 The HYROX UK race maps 2026 are usually released during race week as part of the official athlete guide.
 Most events publish the venue layout 5 to 10 days before race day rather than months in advance.
-Cardiff and the London Youngstar map are already available.
+For Birmingham and London ExCeL, maps will appear in October and late November respectively.

 Do HYROX UK venue maps change from event to event?

-Which UK events are included in HYROX UK race maps 2026?
+Which UK events are left on the HYROX UK 2026 calendar?

 Can a HYROX venue map actually affect race strategy?